 Call us romantics, but we still have a soft spot for the fresh pine smell of a live Christmas tree, and we're willing to take it needles and all.
 There may be no better place to secure a Christmas tree in the Badger State than at Cooks' Woods off of Ebenezer Road in Fennimore.
 For a true Wisconsin experience, pick a promising specimen among their field of 7- to 10-year-old trees and cut it yourself.
 You can pick out the helpers – they're the ones in the red down vests.
 But if you know your way better around a keyboard than a log saw, don't be afraid to select one of the pre-cut trees from the barn.

 We're never too old to go back to school—so long as the occasion is sledding.
 Dodgeville High School happens to host "Killer Hill," so named for the rather ambitious slope that attracts sledders young and old.
 Bring your own sled, get your start in the parking lot, and hold on tight.
-Don't forget to wear your snow pants and winter parka!
+Don't forget to wear your snow pants, winter parka, gloves, and a hat!
 The warmth is great, but the extra padding is necessary.
 Also, don’t forget to take lots of pictures!
 It’s so fun to keep the same Christmas traditions, every year, and be able to look back at your photos to see how much you and your kids have grown.

 A little over four miles from Dodgeville is Governor Dodge State Park.
 You won't come across many hikers or campers among its 5,270-acre expanse in mid-winter, but you will find a couple of hardy old-timers trying their luck ice fishing at Cox Valley Lake or Twin Valley Lake wearing nothing more than a flannel shirt over a long underwear shirt and a pair of jeans.
 They claim their toasty hat is the ticket to keeping them warm.
 Even if you don't pick up a rod yourself, you're bound to absorb some tall tales and old-fashioned grit.